Mexico bus crash victims killed include 8 Americans

 Jody & Andy Fritz

-Jody and Andy Fritz, both 51 and of South South, Wash., were both killed in the bus crash, The Olympian reported.
+Jody and Andy Fritz, both 51 and of South Sound, Wash., were both killed in the bus crash, The Olympian reported.

 Jody, who reportedly began working as an assistant principal at an elementary school in September, "was just a down-to-earth person who was committed to the education of children," the school's superintendent, Dana Rosenbach, said.

-Andy was an environmental science instructor at a technical college and, according to the newspaper, was "well known in the South Sound running community."
+Andy was an environmental science instructor at a technical college and was "well known in the South Sound running community," the News Tribune reported.

 Stephanie Horwood